For macOS Ventura

 To use Time Machine, you’ll need external storage that is bigger than your Mac’s internal storage, as backups are made continuously over time.
 When the external disk is full, the oldest backup will be deleted.

-Storage media, such as an external hard drive or flash drive, can either be directly connected to a Mac or over a network.
+Storage media, such as an external hard disk drive (HDD) or solid-state drive, (SSD) can either be directly connected to a Mac or over a network.
 In this guide, I will refer to this media broadly as the disk.

 Note: Time Machine is not cloning software, meaning you cannot boot your Mac directly from a Time Machine backup.
 If you want to make a backup that you can start up from immediately, use something like SuperDuper.

-When purchasing storage, I would recommend getting something that is at least twice the size of your Mac’s internal storage.
-For example, if your Mac has 512GB of internal storage, you should get a 1TB, 1,024GB, external disk; backups happen every hour when the disk is connected.
+When purchasing storage media, I would recommend getting an external disk that is at least twice the capacity of your Mac’s internal storage.
+For example, if your Mac has 512GB of internal storage, you should get a 1TB, 1,024GB, external disk.

 Network attached storage